inside.ewu.edu

 Satisfies: a university graduation requirement–diversity.

 Explores race and ethnicity within the filmic arts.
-Emphasizes critical viewing, reading and writing.
+Emphasizes critical viewing, reading, and writing.
+Companion course to FILM 270L.

 FILM 296.
 EXPERIMENTAL.
 1-5 Credits.